-I have perhaps thirty comments, private messages, and e-mails from people who have decided to try daily writing and have had their creativity unlocked.
+I have perhaps thirty comments [ETA it's more like five hundred now 7/21/17], private messages, and emails from people who have decided to try daily writing and have had their creativity unlocked.
 It's come gushing from wellsprings they didn't even think they had.
 You know what I don't have?
 A single, solitary message, e-mail or anything from someone who tried to write every day and found that it destroyed their creativity.

 The only people who think that are the ones who haven't tried it yet.

 Anyone who doesn't like NaNo is r*t*rd*d.
 (Guess what that makes you!?)
 Why do so many writers dislike Nano?
 I for one will be leading the charge against you and your ilk and combatting the bile you spill.
 My Nano book from this year is under review by three publishers right now.
 When I'm a famous writer, I'll send you a copy.

 As much as I would love to literally type all this out again, I have already answered basically this exact question.
 More than once.
 And it's not as if I haven't made my problems with NaNoWriMo crystal clear.